-With Shafiq Masalha, PhD & Prof. Ernesto Caffo, MD
+With James F. Leckman, MD, PhD, Shafiq Masalha, MD & Prof. Ernesto Caffo

 The initial plans to establish ERICE took place following a meeting of parents of children (both Arab-Israeli and Jewish Israeli) enrolled in a Kindergarten at the YMCA in Jerusalem 2004 organized by Shafiq Masalha, PhD.

-The first formal meeting of the group was sponsored by Fondazione Child and was held in Berlin at the Italian Embassy in 2004.
+The first formal meeting of the group was sponsored by Fondazione Child, led by Prof. Ernesto Caffo, and was held in Berlin at the Italian Embassy in 2004.
 The second formal meeting took place in Erice (Sicily, Italy) in 2005.
 During that meeting the group adopted the name E.R.I.C.E., not only in honor of the name of the place but also an acronym of their common goal (Empowerment and Resilience in Children Everywhere).

 The Current Leadership of ERICE

 - President: Shafiq Masalha, PhD

 - Board of Directors: Hazem AShour, MD; Morshid Farhat, MD, MPH, JD, MBA; Alan Apter, MD; Tawfiq Salman, MD; and Itamar Lurie, PhD

 - Co-ordinator: Maya Fennig